Hold onto Your Gun Rights By Obeying The Law

 In this age in which we seem to hear of another mass shooting every week, people, their legislators, and the courts are paying close attention to these events and are affected by them.
 If you have a criminal record that is disqualifying, and you seek to have your rights restored through federal litigation, the Attorney General and the court will take a long, hard look at your conviction.
 For these reasons, the best way to retain your Constitutional right to bear arms (which extends at least to your home) is to respect and obey the laws, or in the phraseology of some commentators and federal appeals court judges, to behave as a “virtuous citizen” would.
 The fact is that generally speaking, the government and the courts will expect those who use firearms to obey the law.

 Lawyers at Scaringi Law are experienced in evaluating and litigating claims for the restoration of firearms rights.
-If you’re under a disqualification because of the Federal Gun Control Act or PA’s version of the Uniform Firearms Act, call our office 717 657 7770 for a free consultation.
+If you’re under a disqualification because of the Federal Gun Control Act or PA’s version of the Uniform Firearms Act, call our office 717 657 7770 to ask about a free consultation.